YakubMordon/YakubMordon/README.md

 ---

 ### 👨‍💻 About Me:
 I am a beginner programmer.
 My journey in the field of IT began when I enrolled at the National University "Lviv Polytechnic."
-After my first year, during which I dabbled in C, Python, Java and C++, I tried my hand at C#, and I absolutely loved it!
+After my first year, during which I dabbled in C, Python, and C++, I tried my hand at C#, and I absolutely loved it! 💖

+About a year after I started learning C#, I also became very interested in JavaScript.
+This led me to explore the JS world, particularly React libraries.
+From time to time, I write code in C++ and Java as well. 🌐

 From May 2022 to June 2023, I embarked on a self-study journey to learn C#.
+After that, I wanted to expand my knowledge through courses for C# Developers and React Developers. 🧑‍💻

-At this point, my learning will never end, and I am actively seeking job opportunities.
-In parallel, I am a third-year student, dedicated to expanding my knowledge through the .NET platform!
+At this point, I have completed my learning courses, and I am actively working as a Trainee .NET Developer at Digital Cloud Technologies. 🎉

 🎓 Currently studying at the National University "Lviv Polytechnic"

 🎉 Successfully completed the "Practical C#" course, Meta React Native Specialization and Meta Front-End React Specialization!

-⌛  At the moment, I am taking EPAM .NET Development course
+⌛  At the moment, I am actively working as a Trainee .NET Developer at Digital Cloud Technologies. 🎉

 ---